NatTuck/khoury-ntuck/courses/2018/01/cs4550/index.md

 major offense.

-There is no penalty for copying small snippets of code (a couple of lines) with attribution.
+There is no penalty for copying small snippets of code (a couple of lines) with attribution as long as this code doesn't significantly remove the intended challenge of the assignment.
 This should be in a comment above these lines clearly indicating the source (including author name and URL, if any).

-If you copy a large amount of code with attribution, you won't recieve credit for having completed that portin of the assignment, but there will be no further penalty.
+If you copy a large amount of code with attribution, you won't recieve credit for having completed that portion of the assignment, but there will be no further penalty.
+The attribution must be obvious and clearly indicate both which code it applies to and where it came from.

 **Penalty for Plagarism**